oaravernon/fll2026/Team Saturday/robot run presentation/practice-questions-and-answers.md

 **Practice Together:**
 - We practiced our runs together
-- We timed each other and gave feedback
+- Sometime each other and gave feedback
 - We worked on our presentation together
 - We supported each other during practice matches at Lake Country Middle School

-**Key Example:** When we went to Lake Country Middle School, we worked together as a team, supported each other, and learned from the experience together!
+**Key Example:** When we went to Lake Country Middle School, we worked together as a team, supported each other,  learned from the experience together and cheer each others together!

 ---